 - ¼ teaspoon salt

-- 1 cup + 2 tablespoons (160g) unbleached all-purpose or cake flour
+- 1 cup all-purpose flour

-- Unsweetened cocoa powder, for dusting (optional)
+- 2 tablespoons unsweetened cocoa powder, for dusting, optional

 Instructions

-- Preheat oven to 325ºF/170ºC
+- Preheat oven to 325ºF (170ºC).

-- Increse the oven temperature to 350ºF/180ºC
+- Increase the oven temperature to 350ºF (180ºC).

 - Remove the bowl from the mixer and stir in the melted chocolate mixture.

 - Bake for 20 to 25 minutes, until barely jiggling in the center.
+A cake tester or toothpick inserted in the center should come out with very moist crumbs.

-- Before serving, cut into squares (easier if they are cold from the fridge).
-If you want, sift a fine layer of cocoa powder over the surface, brushing off the excess cocoa for a velvety finish.
+- Before serving, sift a fine layer of 2 tablespoons unsweetened cocoa powder over the surface if you want to, brushing off the excess cocoa for a velvety finish.

 Notes